Our Mission

 President & CEO, Great Lakes Science Center

-Dr. Ellenbogen is passionate about Cleveland and has been honored to lead the Science Center in playing important roles that help put the city in the spotlight for the 2016 Republican National Convention and the 2021 National Football League Draft.
+She is passionate about Cleveland and has been honored to lead the Science Center in playing important roles that help put the city in the spotlight for the 2016 Republican National Convention, the 2021 National Football League Draft, and the 2024 total solar eclipse.
 She served on the Cleveland Mayor’s Sustainable City Committee, the Planning and Urban Design Committee of the Group Plan Commission, and is a proud alumna of the 2014 class of Leadership Cleveland.
-Currently she serves on the boards of the Cleveland Water Alliance, the Rock and Roll Hall of Fame and Museum, and Cleveland’s MC2STEM High School.
+She chaired the Downtown Cleveland Alliance Visioning Committee and currently is Board Chair of the Cleveland Water Alliance, and Secretary of the board of the North Coast Waterfront Development Corporation.
+She also serves on the board of the Rock and Roll Hall of Fame and Museum, Cleveland’s MC2STEM High School, and on the Committee of Visitors for the Washkewicz College of Engineering.
 She received her Ph.D. in Science Education from Vanderbilt University and her B.A. from the University of Chicago.
 She lives in Shaker Heights with her husband, a Cleveland Metropolitan School District teacher, and their two children.

 Amanda R. Taunt